 - Many people prefer selling their vehicle in their region before moving to another one to avoid all this administrative pain.

-- Basically, selling back your 2nd bike to someone different that the person you bought it from and even more in another province will definetly be very difficult.
+- Basically, selling back your second-hand bike to someone different that the person you bought it from and even more in another province will definetly be very difficult.

 Train is a very convenient way to travel, especially on Java island where the rail network is the most developped.

 To book train tiket, the most convenient solution is to use online resellers like Tiket.com or Traveloka.
 Not every tickets can be bought though, for instance the 8’000Rp train between Yogyakarta and Solo.

 The plan of the train lines of Lampung and South Sumatra can be found here.

 The plan of the train lines of North Sumatra can be found here